Electrical and Electronics Engineering

 Despite the increasing demand for output system engineers, the number of academic institutions that offer relevant educational programs is very small.
 Therefore, there is a significant lack in engineers in the market, especially highly professional ones with a graduate degree.
 As a result, the demand for engineers specializing in strong electrical output/current systems is expected to rise, in Israel and across the globe, due to the increasing lack of these professionals worldwide.

-The graduate program in output systems enables students to acquire the knowledge required for being successfully integrated in the developing electricity market.
+The graduate programs in output systems and artificial intelligence and cyber enables students to acquire the knowledge required for being successfully integrated in the developing electricity market.
 During their studies, each of the students will conduct individual research in the fields of production, transport, and use of energy, while maintaining high utilization rates.
 These endeavors and experiences broaden their horizons, and enable them to pave their way into the scientific development segment in this field.
 Graduates of the program will ultimately lead the future in research and developments within the Israeli energy sector.